Skip to content

 Opting for signal intelligence over scraping isn’t just about playing it safe; it’s about getting drastically better results.
 The advantages are clear and they hit all the weak spots of traditional scraping.

-This means your outreach can be incredibly timely and relevant.
-Imagine swapping out a generic cold email for a message that says, “Saw you liked that post about scaling SDR teams—that’s a problem we’re obsessed with solving.”
-It’s a simple, human connection that can generate reply rates 5–8 times higher than anything you’d get from a scraped, cold list.
+This means your outreach can be timely and relevant.
+Imagine swapping out a generic cold email for a message that says, “Saw you liked that post about scaling SDR teams.
+That’s a problem we’re obsessed with solving.”
+It is a simple, human connection that gives the recipient a clearer reason to reply than a scraped, cold list.

 Zero Account Risk and Better Data Quality

-Perhaps the biggest win here is the complete removal of account risk.
-Since these platforms never log in as you or automate actions through your profile, there is zero risk of getting flagged for violating LinkedIn’s terms of service.
+Perhaps the biggest win here is the no LinkedIn account access.
+Since these platforms never log in as you or automate actions through your profile, there is no account access of getting flagged for violating LinkedIn’s terms of service.
 Your personal account and your company’s reputation stay completely secure.

 And on top of that, the data quality is in a different league.
 Scraping gives you a static snapshot in time.
 Signals give you dynamic, real-time intent.
 You’re not just getting a list of potential employees at a target company; you’re pinpointing the exact people who are actively researching a solution right now.
 If you do need to find specific people within an organization for other reasons, you can find more guidance in our post on how to search for employees on LinkedIn.